Dewansh-dp/Media-Flow/Readme.md

 -  we take data(username, avatar, etc...) from the params specially while fetching details of the channel because usually we have the channel link available to route to the user channel

-- whenever using aggregation use '$' when referring to the field and use "$$" when referring to the variable
+- whenever using mongoDB aggregation use '$' when referring to the field and use "$$" when referring to the variable

 ---